Dehydration and Malnutrition

 - Oral infections

 Our firm works with professional experts to conduct thorough investigations into allegations of malnutrition and dehydration.
 This may involve interviewing other residents of the nursing home and former staff members to paint a picture of the procedures and oversight at the nursing home.
 If negligence or abuse is resulting in harm to your loved one, we will fight to obtain compensation for his or her pain and suffering and other damages.

 Act Now to Protect Your Loved One

 There are time limits for pursuing claims against nursing homes and other long-term care facilities.
-Additionally, malnutrition and dehydration can make other conditions worse, so it is in your family member's best interest for you to contact us today for a free initial consultation with a lawyer.
+Additionally, malnutrition and dehydration can make other conditions worse, so it is in your family member’s best interest for you to call 203-212-9075 or contact us online for a free initial consultation with a lawyer.